 - Use the fireworks in a clear, open space away from buildings and vehicles, making sure the overhead area is free from obstructions.

 - Never put your head or any part of your body over the top of any fireworks.
-Never look into a tube to check on the firework.
-Never hold an ignited firework in your hand.
+Do not look into a tube to check on the firework.
+And never hold an ignited firework in your hand.

 - Use care when lighting the fireworks.